How to Stay Motivated to Pay Off Debt

 - "How long is this going to take?"

-- and "when's it going to end and I can go back to normal life?”
+- "When's it going to end and when can go back to normal life?”

 Stop Looking at Other Peoples' Lives on Social Media

 You wonder why you see the pictures on Facebook or Instagram of your friends going out doing all these fun things you’d like to be doing.
 You wonder why your kids are bored, or why they have to be bored.
 Perhaps you wonder, “Why can't I just take my wife out to a nice meal, this one time?”

 It gets really hard when you're trying to pay everything off and do the responsible thing, but you see life happening all around you.
 Just remember, you're only seeing the highlight reels of peoples' lives on social media.